-The District is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
+The District is exposed to various risks of loss related to torts, theft of, damage to, and destruction of assets; errors and omissions; injuries to employees; and natural disasters.

-Property and Liability Insurance - The District maintains commercial insurance coverage for property, liability and surety bonds.
+Property and Liability Insurance - The District maintains insurance coverage for property, liability and surety bonds through the Atlantic & Cape May Counties Association of School Business Officials Joint Insurance Fund (ACCASBOJIF).
 A complete schedule of insurance coverage can be found in the Statistical Section of this Comprehensive Annual Financial Report.